Libyan genocide (1929–1934): Genocide

 On 20 June 1930, Italian military officer Pietro Badoglio called for the annihilation of the entire population of Cyrenaica, and wrote to General Rodolfo Graziani: "As for overall strategy, it is necessary to create a significant and clear separation between the controlled population and the rebel formations.
 I do not hide the significance and seriousness of this measure, which might be the ruin of the subdued population...But now the course has been set, and we must carry it out to the end, even if the entire population of Cyrenaica must perish".

 According to Melvin Page and Penny Sonneberg, Benito Mussolini was the person ultimately responsible for "putting 80,000 Libyans in concentration camps, blocking and poisoning wells, building a network of garrisons in troubled areas, bombing villages with mustard gas, killing and confiscating hundreds of thousands of sheep and camels, and constructing a 200-mile barbed wire fence between Libya and Egypt to prevent rebel border crossings".

-By 1931, more than half of the population of Cyrenaica were confined to 16 Italian concentration camps where many died as result of overcrowding, lack of water, food and medicine.
+By 1931, more than half of the population of Cyrenaica was confined to 16 Italian concentration camps where many died as result of overcrowding, lack of water, food and medicine.
 Italian colonial authorities forcibly expelled 100,000 Eastern Libyan Bedouins, half the population of Cyrenaica, from their settlements that were given to Italian colonist settlers, an action that has been described as ethnic cleansing.
 Less than 40,000 Libyan survivors left Italian refugee camps following their release in 1934.